-The SFI ERC Support Programme provides an additional overhead payment to the Host Institution of ERC award winners, which is designed to assist awardees, who may either have won their ERC award while working at an Irish Host Institution or who may have recently been recruited to an Irish Host Institution from overseas, to successfully carry out their ERC-funded research.
+The SFI ERC Support Programme provides an additional overhead payment to the Host Institution of ERC award winners, who may either have won their ERC award while working at an Irish Host Institution, or who may have recently been recruited to an Irish Host Institution from abroad; the funding is intended to help the associated ERC awardees to successfully carry out their ERC-funded research.

 The aims of the SFI ERC Support Programme are: